Scrunchies Are Cool Again. Hair's How They Staged A Comeback

 Specifically, it was the Internet subculture of VSCO girls, named after a photo editing app.
 The '90s aesthetic got rediscovered and re-imagined by a new generation that spread it all over TikTok and Instagram.

 "Young girls are celebrating themselves," Radin says.
-And part of it is visual: A particular backpack and water bottle, plus a certain outfit that tends to include an oversized T-shirt, a puka shell necklace and a scrunchie, worn in the hair or stacked on the wrist.
+And part of it is visual: a particular backpack and water bottle, plus a certain outfit that tends to include an oversized T-shirt, a puka shell necklace and a scrunchie, worn in the hair or stacked on the wrist.

 Scrunchies joined the wider '90s and 2000s cultural throwback seeping into fashion and pop culture.
 In fashion, we've seen the return of the fanny pack, biker shorts, mom jeans, dad sneakers, jumpsuits, even Ugg boots.
 Film, TV, music and even gaming have thrown back with remakes, reboots and revivals.